vitoraok1/trybe-exercises/section-03-introduction-html-css/day-03-html-and-css-selectors-an-positioning/fixation-exercises/README.md

-## 1. Fixação:
+## 1. Fixation:

-Contem exercicios divididos por cada tema abordado como uma proposta de fixar realmente o conteúdo disponibilizado, sendo eles:
+The content was determined by each proposed theme as really a proposed solution available, being they

-- Box Model
+- Box model
-- Posicionamento de Elementos
+- Positioning of Elements
-- Agrupamento de Seletores e Pseudoclasses
+- Grouping of Selectors and Pseudoclasses
-- Combinações e Classes Descendentes
+- Combinations and